hashicorp/terraform-provider-aws/website/docs/r/db_proxy.html.markdown

 Provides an RDS DB proxy resource.
 For additional information, see the [RDS User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-proxy.html).

-~> **NOTE:** Not all availability zones support a DB proxy.
-Including `vpc_subnet_ids` corresponding to AZs that don't support proxies won't result in an error if at least one of the `vpc_subnet_ids` is valid.
-However, this will cause Terraform to show a constant difference between the configuration and infrastructure.
-See the avoiding
+~> **Note:** Not all Availability Zones (AZs) support DB proxies.
+Specifying `vpc_subnet_ids` for AZs that do not support proxies will not trigger an error as long as at least one `vpc_subnet_id` is valid.
+However, this will cause Terraform to continuously detect differences between the configuration and the actual infrastructure.
+Refer to the [Unsupported Availability Zones](#unsupported-availability-zones) section below for potential workarounds.

 ## Example Usage